I tried direct ingestion of Amazon Bedrock Knowledge Base with S3 data source

 --data-source-id "$DS_ID"

-Once complete, our foundation is ready, so let's proceed with testing!
+Once completed, our foundation is set, so let's proceed with the verification!

-Let's test common operations like creating, updating, and deleting documents!
+Let's test common operations like document creation, update, and deletion!

 First, let's use the IngestKnowledgeBaseDocuments API to ingest a document.

-For S3 data sources, we specify S3 files for ingestion.
+For S3 data sources, we specify the file on S3 for ingestion.

 aws s3 cp bedrock-intro.txt s3://${BUCKET_NAME}/documents/bedrock-intro.txt